ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/46.jpg)

 ## 14. Confirm Default Lakehouse
-Ensure that the 'bronzerawdata' Lakehouse is set as the default for the notebook.
+Ensure that the `bronzerawdata` Lakehouse is set as the default for the notebook.
 Once confirmed, the task is successfully completed.
 Congratulations!
 ![Step](../media/1/47.jpg)